qwx9/notes/net/algorithms/text/exact.direct.md

 hence the natural transition to sorted dictionary approaches.

+## Boyer-Moore

+Implemented frequently, as in tools such as grep(1).
+In theory, it has worse worst-case scenario performance than KMP, but in practice, it works well.
+The idea once more is to construct a jump table for P to maximally avoid comparisons.

+Here the sliding window of P is moved left to right, but comparisons are made right-to-left.

+### The badchar rule

+We compare W and S left to right.
+On mismatch, we look backwards in W for the first occurrence of S[j], and jump the sliding window to align them.

+	Example 1:
+		               ↓
+	S	a  a  b  a  c  a  b  a  c  d  a
+	W	   b  a  c  b  c  b  a
+		      ←  ←  ←  ←  ←  ←
+		      ↑

+		               ↓
+	S	a  a  b  a  c  a  b  a  c  d  a
+	W	            b  a  c  b  c  b  a
+		               ↑

+	Example 2:
+		                     ↓
+	S	a  a  b  a  b  a  a  c  a  b  c  a  b  c  b  b  c
+	W	      b  b  a  a  b  b  a  b  c x  ←  ←  ←  ←  ←  ←

+		                     ↓
+	S	a  a  b  a  b  a  a  c  a  b  c  a  b  c  b  b  c
+	W	                        b  b  a  a  b  b  a  b  c

+This strategy is particularly efficient when |Σ| is large, since the maximum probability of having a character c ∈ Σ gets lower and lower.
+This is the case for natural languages.

+In the best case, W is not in S, we would get O(n / m) time, eg. we can get sublinear complexity, ie. we don't even read all the data (S) since many positions are unread.

+Sometimes, since the second rule is more difficult to implement, only this one is used because of sufficient performance in practice.

+### The good prefix rule

+There are at least 3 ways to implement this rule, even though the algorithm is referred to as Boyer-Moore in all cases.

 ## References
 - http://monge.univ-mlv.fr/~lecroq/string: dozens of text searching algorithms with C code
 - Cormen et al, Algorithms 3rd ed, chapter 32; see exercises